 James Graham's new play Quiz in London for a strictly limited 12-week season - following a sell-out run at the Chichester Festival Theatre

 This new play is a provocative re-examination of the conviction of Charles Ingram, 'the coughing Major', for cheating, following his appearance on television's Who Wants To Be A Millionaire? while providing a celebration of the great tradition of the British quiz show and an analysis of the 21st century's dangerous new attitude to truth and lies.

-The cast features Gavin Spokes as 'Charles Ingram', Keir Charles as 'Chris Tarrant' and Stephanie Street as 'Diana Ingram' with Greg Haiste, Mark Meadows, Henry Pettigrew, Jay Villiers, Lizzie Winkler and Sarah Woodward - who all reprise their roles from the Chichester Festival Theatre run.
+The cast features Keir Charles as the show's host 'Chris Tarrant', Gavin Spokes as 'Charles Ingram', Stephanie Street as his wife 'Diana Ingram', Mark Meadows as their acquaintance 'Tecwen Whittock', and Sarah Woodward as the defence attorney 'Sonia Woodley QC' - who are all reprising their roles from the Chichester Theatre season - with Sharon Ballard, Greg Haiste, Henry Pettigrew, Jay Villiers, and Lizzie Winkler.
 Directed by Daniel Evans with movement by Naomi Said, designs by Robert Jones, video by Tim Reid, lighting by Tim Lutkin, and music and sound by Ben and Max Ringham.